90 minutes of unlimited processo, DIY Bloody Marys and delicious eats to a chilled soundtrack of funk, soul and quality hip hop…

 No brunch menu would be complete without a Full English, and theirs comes with crispy bacon, their signature pork and apple sausages and Doreen’s Black Pudding, alongside hash browns, seasoned tomatoes and portobello mushrooms – just choose how you want your eggs and you’re away.
 Or why don’t you go with something sweet, like their pancakes?
 You can pick from three toppings – the traditional maple and bacon, the indulgent banana and ice cream or a simple mix of fresh fruit and cream.

 They’ve hand-picked their suppliers, so all their dishes are made with the very best ingredients.
-Take the Smoked Salmon & Egg Bagel for example, it’s a brunch favourite, but they’ve taken it to the next level, by sourcing their fish from Staal Smokehouse.
+They get their fish from Staal Smokehouse.
 From Alaskan hot-smoked king salmon to Icelandic cured ptarmigan, Justin Staal has travelled all over the world to find the best way to cure meat, game and fish.
 Now he makes his own on his family farm in East Yorkshire, including the smoked salmon you’ll be eating in this dish.

 If you like your lunch to lean a little more towards lunch, try the two-course menu.
 The breakfast options are good, but this is your chance to get a taste of the high-end eats Angelica is famed for.
 Executive Head Chef Lee Murdoch has created a menu of creative classics that put a twist on your favourite dishes.

 You can start with a stone cold classic, like the Tomato & Mozzarella Salad, served with aged balsamic vinegar, shallots and basil, or try something a little bit different.
 Have you ever had salt baked beetroot?
 They make it in-house and serve it with a salad of pickled walnuts and goat’s cheese.
-Alternatively, go for the homemade Pork & Chicken Terrine, which is perfectly paired with tomato and bacon chutney.
+Alternatively, go for the homemade Ham Hock Terrine, which is perfectly paired with tomato and bacon chutney.

 There’s one more thing you should know about the food – they offer a range of refined seafood dishes that you can add on top of your bottomless brunch to make it a little more indulgent.
 Why not share a plate of six oysters with your friends for just £12?